syncwerk/syncwerk-server-installer/README.md

 #### Seafile Server PRO
 You will have to download the Seafile Professional Server package separately and save it to /usr/src/seafile/.
 Make sure the variable `SEAFILE_VERSION` is set to the downloaded version before proceeding with the installation.
 Seafile Professional is free for up to 3 users.
-You can order a free license at  [https://shop.seafile.de/produkt/seafile-professional-free/](https://shop.seafile.de/produkt/seafile-professional-free/).
+Order your free copy   [here](https://shop.seafile.de/produkt/seafile-professional-free/).

 For **Debian Wheezy and Jessie (64bit only)** run the following lines as root
 <pre>